 Though the world of Arabic PPC is always expanding, many new ad campaigns fail to be effective due to several common mistakes.
 Any ad campaign run in Arabic needs to be optimized just as an English campaign needs to be optimized.
 We find many companies try to save money by outsourcing translation of ads or by having Arabic ads run by someone without experience running Arabic PPC campaigns.
 In most cases we’ve seen this ends up costing the company much more in wasted ad-spend, than the company saves from not hiring a professional to run the ads.
 We’ve literally seen companies waste tens of thousands of dollars on irreverent keywords and targeting in their ad campaigns in an effort to save a small amount on the management side of running ads.

 We’ve compiled a list of some of the most frequent mistakes we see in Arabic PPC campaigns in the MENA region so you can avoid these pitfalls in your own efforts.

 1. Using poorly written or nonexistent calls to action

-When creating ads in Arabic, it’s important to utilise similar calls to action, like “buy,” “find,” or “shop.”
+When creating ads in Arabic, it’s important to utilize similar calls to action, like “buy,” “find,” or “shop.”
 Without these calls to action, the meaning of the ad can become unclear to the customer.
 For example, the ad below is for a company that finances Islamic real estate purchases, meaning they provide a specific kind of financing for Muslim customers.
-The ad was generated while searching for “عقارات لندن” and it advertises mortgage financing.
+The ad was generated while searching for “عقارات لندن” (London real estate) and it advertises mortgage financing.
 However, the ad’s wording leaves the user without a call to action, opting to instead state the services offered.
 For a list of Arabic calls to action you should be using, see this article.